pacohope/authentik/website/integrations/services/zammad/index.md

     - Set the **Issuer** to <kbd>https://<em>zammad.company</em>/auth/saml/metadata</kbd>.
     - Set the **Audience** to <kbd>https://<em>zammad.company</em>/auth/saml/metadata</kbd>.
     - Set the **Service Provider Binding** to `Post`.
-    - Under **Advanced protocol settings**, add the two **Property Mappings** you created in the previous section, then set the **NameID Property Mapping** to the name property mapping created in the previous section.
+    - Under **Advanced protocol settings**
+      - Add the two **Property Mappings** you created in the previous section
+      - Set the **NameID Property Mapping** to the name property mapping created in the previous section
+      - Select "Signing Certificate" and choose the signing certificate you want.
+By default it is <kbd>authentik Self-signed Certificate</kbd>
+      - Be sure "Sign assertions" is activated
 - **Configure Bindings** _(optional)_: you can create a [binding](/docs/add-secure-apps/flows-stages/bindings/) (policy, group, or user) to manage the listing and access to applications on a user's **My applications** page.
+-
 3. Click **Submit** to save the new application and provider.

 ## zammad Setup